James Hewitt (musician)

-James Hewitt (June 4, 1770 – August 2, 1827) was an American conductor, composer and music publisher.
+James Hewitt (June 4, 1770 – August 2, 1827) was an American conductor, composer, and music publisher.
 Born in Dartmoor, England, he was known to have lived in London in 1791 and early 1792, but went to New York City in September of that year.
 He stayed in New York until 1811, conducting a theater orchestra and composing and arranging music for local ballad operas and musical events.
 He also gave lessons and sold musical instruments and publications in his "musical repository".

 He began participating in the musical activities of Boston as early as 1805, and moved there in 1811, pursuing the same activities as he had done in New York.
 For the rest of his life he traveled between the two cities.
-After an unsuccessful operation in New York in early 1827, he was brought back to Boston, where died a few months later.
+After an unsuccessful operation in New York in early 1827, he was brought back to Boston, where he died a few months later.
 His place of burial is not known.
 Most of his publications were the works of British composers, including William Shield, James Hook and even Haydn and Mozart.
 He also published about 160 of his own works, including instrumental, keyboard, and vocal compositions.
 Like other American music teachers of the same era, he also produced several pedagogical books.